ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Client nonce
   * Expiry of the request
   * Find secret as obtained from the Section "B" of the public peer file for the receiving peer - peer should reject peer unless this is present or unless the peer is in a common conversation thread with the peer)
+  * Fingerprint - the fingerprint of the certificate used by the requesting peer's transport
   * The location information of initiating peer
   * The public peer file of the contacting peer - section A at minimal
   * Signed by initiating peer's private key

 ### Outputs

+  * Digest value - the value of the digest from the signature of the requesting peer's "peer identify proof bundle"
+  * Fingerprint - the finger print if the certfiicate used by the receiving peer's transport
   * Location of the receiving peer
+  * Signed by responding peer's private key

 ### Security Considerations

 The requesting peer must send this request over a secure channel.
-The public certificate of the secure channel must match the contacted peer's certificate otherwise contact has been initiated to the wrong peer and the connection must be terminated immediately by the requesting peer.
+The fingerprints for the transport layer's secure channel must match the fingerprint specified by the remote party's proof bundle or the channel might be compromised.
+The public peer file sent by the requesting peer must be validated by the receiving peer as well as the associated proof bundle.
+The digest value inside the result's proof bundle must match the digest value as sent in the signature of the request by the requesting party.
+The proof bundle of the receiving peer must be validated byt the requesting peer.

 The requesting peer must choose an expiry window long enough as reasonable for the contacted peer to verify that it wants to allow the initiating peer to connect but no longer.
 The window must allow for the time to fetch contact information about the peer and verify the identities of the peer from a 3rd party as well as potential access rights.
-Without this window, if the Peer Identify Request was accidently sent to the wrong contacted peer (which happens to be malicious) by the requesting peer, the malicious contacted peer could connect with the real receiving peer and replay the Peer Identify Request message.
-However, as long as the requesting peer verifies the receiving peer's public certificate matches what is expected then this replay attack should not be possible unless the contacted peer's private key has already been compromised.
+Without this window, if the Peer Identify Request was accidently sent to a malicious connected peer by the requesting peer, the malicious contacted peer could connect with the real receiving peer and replay the Peer Identify Request message.
+However, as long as the requesting peer verifies the receiving peer's fingerprint and proof signature matches what is expected then this replay attack should not be possible (unless the contacted peer's private key has already been compromised).

 The contacted peer must verify this is the first request it receives from the requesting peer.
-The contacted peer may disallow anonymous connections and require a verifiable connection ID.
-The contacted peer must verify the find secret matches the find secret in its own Section "B" of its public peer file (to insure this was not a replay of a request sent to a different peer file).
+The contacted peer may disallow anonymous connections and require a verifiable pre-known identity associated to the requestor's public peer file.
+The contacted peer must verify the find secret matches the find secret in its own Section "B" of its public peer file (to insure this was not a replay of a request sent to a different peer).

 The contacted peer must verify the request has not expired and should verify the one time key has not been used before.
 The signature on the bundle must be verified to ensure the requesting peer signed it.